Exodon/didgenation-theme/README.md

-# Didgenation Theme for October CMS
+# Didgenation Theme for October CMS - test

 Lightweight optimized Gulp starter for October CMS theme development with Gulp 4, Browsersync, preprocessors (sass, scss, less, stylus), cleancss, uglify-es, autoprefixer, rsync and more.
 This Initial setup was a fork from : https://github.com/agragregra/OctoberCMS-Gulp-Starter and later was changed to adapt to this project